The Flu: Should You Go to School?

 - Tell your mom or dad, so they can check you out.
 They might want to call your doctor to talk about whether you have the flu or some other sickness.

 - Stay home from school and other crowded places.
 Also, try not to make other people in your family sick.
-Do that by washing your hands often, coughing and sneezing into a tissue or your elbow — not into your hands! — and keeping your distance.
+Wash your hands well and often, cough and sneeze into a tissue or your elbow — not into your hands! — and keep your distance.

 - Get rest, drink plenty of fluids, and feel better fast.
 Be sure to tell your mom or dad how you're feeling so they can take good care of you.